xiaoylu/leetcode_category/Java/Readme.md

 ```

 * access level
-  * all fields are both static and final by default
+  * all fields are public, static and final by default
-  * all constant values defined in an interface are implicitly public, static, and final
-  * all of the methods are public and abstract by default
+  * all methods are public and abstract by default
 * an interface can extend multiple interfaces
 * a class must implement all methods in interface
-* a class can implement more than one interface
-* A functional interface (annotated by @FunctionalInterface) is any interface that contains only one **abstract** method
-* Interface is a reference data type
+* interface is also a reference data type
-  * An interface name can be used anywhere a type can be used.
+  * therefore, an interface name can be used anywhere a type is used.
+* A **functional interface** (annotated by @FunctionalInterface) is any interface that contains only one **abstract** method

 Case Study of Interfaces `Comparator<T>`
 ```java